learn-co-curriculum/hs-git-website-lab/README.md

 ## Using Git with Github

-The goal of this lab is to get you comfortable using git and github.
+The goal of this lab is to get you comfortable using git with github.

 * First things first, fork this lab by clicking the `Fork` button in the top right corner.
 When you do that, notice the location of the new forked repository is <your github username>/hs-git-website-lab.
 A copy of this lab now exists on your github account.

 * Now we have to clone the project to get it on your computer.
-You should see something that says SSH clone URL and a linkt that starts with git@github... (if you don't see this you should click on the blue SSH link).
-You'll need that link for the following command in your terminal:
+In the right navigation bar you should see something that says SSH clone URL and a link that starts with git@github... (if you don't see this you should click on the blue SSH link).
+You'll need that git@github link for the following command in your terminal:

 `git clone git@github.com:<your username>/hs-git-website-lab.git`

 * This will create a copy of the lab locally on your computer.

-* Now that we have it up locally, we can cd into the project `cd hs-git-website-lab` and begin working on the lab!
+* Now that we have a local copy, we can cd into the project `cd hs-git-website-lab` and begin working on the lab!

-* First let's make a `index.html` page for our site.
+* First let's make an `index.html` page for our site.

 `touch index.html`
 `subl index.html`

-* Add this file to make sure git is tracking your changes.
+* Then `git add` this file to make sure git is tracking your changes.
 Remember how to do that?

-* Now add some basic html.
-You can copy and paste this code
+* Now let's add some basic html.
+You can copy and paste this code:

 ```
 <html>